garysdevil/LifeNote/me/introduction.md

 - From last year, I started to learn using AWS and Google Cloud when i was doing my second job.
 Sometimes, we,  engineers, set a goal monthly.
 For example, I learned the usage of Envoy for Canary Deployment once.
 Another example is I developed a program using Golang to collect the slow log of Amazon ElastiCache into Elasticsearch.

-- Recently, I was arranged to another department to support them, cause their maintainers were gone.
+- Recently, I was arranged to another department to support them, cause their maintainers had gone.
 In this position, I make CICD by Jenkins, deploy nacos cluster, and provide materials for PFI certification, etc.

 - At the end, I want to say it's a real honor and pleasure working with you guys.
 Thank you!